 Good exercise is essential to optimal health.
 But you can lose as much as 5% to 10% of your water weight in sweat during an intense workout, which leads to exhaustion and early quitting all too often.

-Drink eight 8 ounce glasses of water per day, and you will find that exercise doesn’t feel as exhausting as quickly, which makes it more likely you’ll do it more and stay healthier.
+Drink enough water each day (calculate the right amount first), and you will find that exercise doesn’t feel as exhausting as quickly, which makes it more likely you’ll do it more and stay healthier.

 2. Water Helps You Lose Weight

 Here’s why.
 Water makes you feel full (especially drunk just before a meal), while also raising your metabolism.
 Thus, water can make you tend to intake fewer calories and burn more: that equals weight loss.

 And two other strategies to help: drink water cold so your body has to burn calories to raise it to normal body temperature and mix in a little fresh squeezed lime juice (this also acts as a natural hunger suppressant.)

 It’s no secret that being overweight or obese is a major problem today and that it greatly increases the risks of needing expensive health care.
 So water’s ability to “fight the fat” in a 100% natural way is certainly welcome news.

 But beyond that, toxins need to go because they can do things like kill off beneficial “gut bacteria” that aid in normal digestion, make it more difficult for oxygen to bind to red blood cells, interfere with important body enzymes, and decrease the absorption rates of nutrients.

 Regularly rid yourself of harmful toxins by high water circulation rates via intake and release (in sweat and urine), and you minimize the risks.

 4. Reduce the Risk of UTI and Kidney Stones